 [DETAIL] Diana Scultori (Italian, 1536–1588), after Giulio Romano (Italian, c.
 1499–1546).
 The archangels Michael, Gabriel and Raphael adoring the Virgin and Child who occur above seated on a cloud, 1547–1612.
 Engraving.
 Sheet (trimmed to platemark): 340 x 270 mm.
 British Museum: Bequest of Sir Hans Sloane, 1799, V,8.12.

 When I started in the print department in fall 2005, I got a request to host a Maryland Institute College of Art History of Prints (HoP) class for multiple visits.
 The professor had taught the class before and had an already established lists of objects.
 Even being new to the task, I was surprised to realize the breadth of the plan.
 For each of six visits we pulled out between eighty and one hundred prints starting with Master ES and ending with yesterday.
 While those classes were a lot of work, they were so rewarding.
 The immense impact of HoP on hundreds of young artists is due solely to professor Tru Ludwig who is not only a gifted art historian, but also is a practicing printmaker with some badass technical chops.
-We clicked from the start and taught HoP together thirteen times between 2005 and 2017.
+We clicked from the start and taught HoP together fifteen times between 2005 and 2017.
 In my time in the print room, no other teachers made as powerful a use of the collection.

 I had never taken a history of prints class (exactly how many colleges offer one?), and with Tru, I had a front row seat to the best teaching I’d ever seen.
 What does it take to engage twenty-five art students, some of whom think they don’t need to learn anything?
 It takes a person whose passion is contagious and whose performance is energetic, full of prime historical and technical information, and who encourages students to get up close and personal with the prints themselves.
 Print nerds know that looking at prints out of their frames is really the only way to get close enough to see what is going on in line quality, tiny details, and textures.
 The combination of excellent teaching and in-person contact with actual objects is just the best.